rahji/helix-ghost/README.md

 ## Notes and Limitations

+* This server assumes that your Helix command is `hx`, but you can change that by using the `--editor=` flag.
+  There is also an `http-port=` flag but you shouldn't need it.
+If you change it, you'll need to also enter the same port number in the GhostText extension settings.
 * Helix assumes the file is plain text.
 If you want to switch to something like Markdown or some programming language, you can use the helix command `:set-language`
 * I've tested this in Windows and WSL (Ubuntu) and it works with both.
 Let me know if you try it with another OS.